latidoremi/HairRigAddon/README.md

 Hit the add button to add a hair rig layer

-A hair rig layer is a custom property store in each object, each layer stores 3 properties:
+A hair rig layer is a custom property stored in each object, each layer stores 3 sub-properties:

 - **update:** an on/off switch of the update state of the layer
 - **particle system:** name of the particle system that you want to control by the target